Stress in dogs

 We know that sometimes people’s circumstances change.
 Giving up your dog is a really difficult decision and it can help to speak to someone about it.
 If you can no longer look after your pet, our Rehoming Team is always happy to talk to you about your circumstances.
 Contact your nearest Blue Cross centre to talk to one of the team or find out more about giving up a pet.

-How lockdown is affecting our dogs
+How coming out of lockdown is affecting our dogs

 Puppies in lockdown

 We’ve seen a huge increase in the number of people getting puppies in the last year.
-With restrictions and social distancing, it’s harder to socialise your young dog and get them used to new experiences but there’s lots you can do to make sure puppies in lockdown don’t miss out!
+With restrictions and social distancing, it’s been harder to socialise your young dog and get them used to new experiences but there’s lots you can do to make sure puppies in lockdown don’t miss out!

 Separation anxiety in dogs